Crater-Industries/Neoactyl/README.md

 ## 🎯 Contributing

 We welcome contributions!
-Feel free to open issues or submit pull requests to help improve Lunix Dash.
+Feel free to open issues or submit pull requests to help improve Neoactyl.

 ## 📜 License